 Between the many different layers of meaning in their work, you can also find carefully-placed references to previous F&R R&F projects.
 That's why a selected thematic approach is used for this portfolio.
 One can scroll down the page or navigate the works by use of the #hashtags.

-Follow F&R R&F's social media and agenda to stay up to date with the wide range of projects they are currently developing.
+Follow F&R R&F's social media and news to stay up to date with the wide range of projects they are currently developing.

 Started in 2009 as 'a machine to improve the world’, this work was later transformed into a light sculpture and presented among other ‘brands’ and ‘advertisements’.
 The installation has been in an everlasting physical transformation: from stickers to an un-foldable suitcase set in activation by a performance.
 R&F F&R have been using this simple sentence as a mantra.
 They truly believe that by reading this this mantra, some good will be sent in the universe; vibrate there, and chase the evil away.